fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 | 83           |       5        | 2        |
 | 72           |       5        | 1        |

+Once you have completed enough exercises for a passing grade, you can download the course certificate from the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

-If you wish to receive university credits, you must complete an exam.
+If you wish to receive university credits, you must complete the course exam.
 The exam does not count towards your final grade, but you must pass it.
-You do the exam in the Moodle learning environment, which can be accessed via the [Open University course page](https://studies.helsinki.fi/courses/cur/otm-dbf5a51d-2121-4110-af0f-f1e8f0b74fb9/_Full_Stack_Web_Development) once you have [signed up](https://fullstackopen.com/en/part0/general_info#sign-up-for-the-exam) for the exam.

-Once you have completed enough exercises for a passing grade, you can download the course certificate from the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+More info about the exam [here](/en/part0/general_info#the-course-exam).

 The last possible date for taking the exam is 10 January 2023. **Note that you must sign up for the exam by 9 January 2023, at the latest.**